liminalvillage/regenerativa/README.md

-# Regenerativa Website
+# ReGenerativa Website

-A modern, responsive website for Regenerativa APS - a global initiative for integral regeneration and EcoCivilization 2030.
+A modern, responsive website for ReGenerativa APS - a global initiative for integral regeneration and EcoCivilization 2030.

 ## 🎯 Overview

-This website serves as the primary digital presence for Regenerativa, presenting the organization as a credible global initiative for integral regeneration.
+This website serves as the primary digital presence for ReGenerativa, presenting the organization as a credible global initiative for integral regeneration.
 It converts visitors into subscribers, contributors, partners, and node leads through clear contribution paths and engaging content.

 ## ✨ Features